Official Site Links

 Bradley and his wife, Michaela, have four children, Carter, Anna, Eli and Ella.

-Jacksonville Jaguars quarterback Blake Bortles scrambles for a 34-yard run.
+Jacksonville Jaguars quarterback Blake Bortles hits Allen Robinson for a 8-yard touchdown.